Timilehin3/dunnis-haven/README.md

-# NB ; THIS IS A AI Generated JEWELRY WEBSITE
+# NB ; THIS IS AN AI GENERATED JEWELRY WEBSITE

 # Sparkling Gems Jewelry Website